+The Center for Exceptional Families is the only Parent Training and Information Center in Arkansas.
 The purpose of a parent training and information center is to ensure that parents of children with disabilities receive training and information to help improve educational results for their children.

 More than 35 years of research and experience has demonstrated that the education of children with disabilities can be made more effective by strengthening the ability of parents to participate fully in the education of their children at school and at home (see section 601 (c)(5)(B) of IDEA).